Table of Contents

 • Material replacement: Assign special occlusion materials to these geometric bodies.

-How to use geometry as occlusion
+How to use geometric bodies as occlusion

-Place occlusion geometry
+Place occlusion geometric bodies

-Fine-tune occlusion based on the panorama
+Fine-tune occlusion based on panoramic images

-Assign occlusion material to geometry
+Assign occlusion materials to geometric bodies

 Export in Mega Blocks